phaserjs/phaser/README.md

 * ArcadePhysics.separate doesn't pass over to seperateX/Y if overlapOnly is true (fix #604)
 * ArcadePhysics.collideSpriteVsSprite checks if both objects have bodies before processing.
 * Debug.spriteBounds will now take the position of the camera into consideration when rendering the bounds (fix #603)
+* InputHandler.dragFromCenter will now work regardless of the anchor point of the Sprite.

 Updated: